 Home acquisition debt limit.
-The total amount you can treat as home acquisition debt at any time on your main home and second home cannot be more than \$1 million (\$500,000 if married filing separately).
+The total amount you (or your spouse if married filing a joint return) can treat as home acquisition debt at any time on your main home and second home cannot be more than \$1 million (\$500,000 if married filing separately).
 This limit is reduced (but not below zero) by the amount of your grandfathered debt (discussed later).
 Debt over this limit may qualify as home equity debt (also discussed later).